FilipKlaesson/FilipKlaesson.github.io/_pages/about.md

 ### Bio

 <p>
-  I am Filip and I am currently pursuing a M.Sc. in
+  I am Filip and I am currently pursuing a M.S. in
   <a href="https://www.kth.se/en/studies/master/systems-control-robotics/description-1.8733">Systems, Control and Robotics</a>
   at <a href="https://www.kth.se/en">KTH Royal Institute of Technology</a>, Stockholm Sweden.
   During the past year I was a visiting research student at